socketsupply/nat-traversal-spec/SPEC.md

 - Call the `.retryPing` method to send a `MsgPing` to the peer with `MsgLocal.id`

 ### `MsgJoin`

+A `MsgJoin` is sent to request to join a swarm.
+The remote peer will respond with several `MsgConnect` for some other random peers that they know in the swarm, or a `MsgJoinError`

+The sender should actively maintain their membership in the swarm.
+They should try to maintain an active connection to at least 3 other peers in the swarm.
+If their number of connections is less than 3, they should attempt to rejoin the swarm every `config.keepAlive` interval.

 ```c
 struct MsgJoin {